Security in Egypt

 Many tourists wonder if it is safe to travel to Egypt.
-The answer is ‘Yes’, although this does not mean that one should let their guard down or forget about some general problems that are not always easy to address, at least in the short term.
-Therefore, on this page, we provide you with the keys to some undesirable situations, such as theft, scams, terrorism, or women’s safety.
+And the answer is ‘Yes’, although this does not mean that you should lower your guard or forget some general problems on which it is not always easy to act, at least in the short term.
+Therefore, on this page we give you the keys to some undesirable situations, such as thefts, scams, terrorism or the safety of women.

-Does this mean it’s safe to travel to Egypt?
-Yes, especially when compared to other countries with high tourism numbers.
-For example, those that usually make up the “Top 5” in terms of number of visitors per year:
+Does that mean it is safe to travel to Egypt?
+Yes, especially if we compare it with other countries with a great tourist tradition.
+For example, those that usually occupy the ‘Top 5’ in terms of number of visitors per year:

 • France: 49.20 points